 The Notes will be issued at a substantial discount from their principal amount at maturity.
 Consequently, United States holders of the Notes generally will be required to include amounts in gross income for U.S. Federal income tax purposes in advance of receipt of the cash payments to which the income is attributable.
-If a bankruptcy case is commenced by or against the Company under the United States Bankruptcy Code after the issuance of the Notes, the claim of a holder of Notes may be limited to an amount equal to the sum of (i) the initial public offering price for the Notes and (ii) that portion of the original issue discount that is not deemed to constitute "unmatured interest" for purposes of the United States Bankruptcy Code.
-Any original discount that was not amortized as of the date of the commencement of any such bankruptcy filing would constitute "unmatured interest."
+In addition, if a bankruptcy case is commenced by or against the Company under the United States Bankruptcy Code after the issuance of the Notes, the claim of a holder of Notes may be limited to an amount equal to the sum of (i) the initial public offering price for the Notes and (ii) the portion of such discount that is not deemed to constitute "unmatured interest" for purposes of the United States Bankruptcy Code.
+Any portion of such discount that was not amortized as of the date of the commencement of any such bankruptcy filing would constitute "unmatured interest."